There are plenty of RV Parks Near Yosemite to choose from, ranging from very basic to luxurious setups.

 If guests want a little bit of luxury or just a few more home comforts, then the surrounding area comes up trumps.

-Many of the RV parks are not that far from Yosemite National Park, so it is not too inconvenient to get there every day.
+Many of the RV parks near Yosemite are not that far from the national park, so it is not too inconvenient to get there every day.

 The facilities there are usually superior too.
 They usually have all that guests need and plenty of facilities and activities to keep them busy too.